wmedrano/spore/site/installation.md

    spore --version
    ```

-   This should display the virsion of Spore you've installed.
+   This should display the version of Spore you've installed.